 Linux server “on disk” implementation by Network

-“To drive growth and address new industry compliance initiatives, we needed a simple-to- integrate URL database solution that met IAB’s Tier 1 and other category requirements, as well as provided exceptional performance and aggressive CPM-based pricing due to our very high URL query rates.”- CEO, Network
+“To drive growth and address new industry compliance initiatives, we needed a simple-to- integrate URL database solution that met IAB’s Tier 1 and other category requirements, as well as provided exceptional performance and aggressive CPM-based pricing due to our very high URL query rates.”

 The Challenge: Improved Effectiveness of Ad Placement